mulkiah/Thesis/README.md

 My master thesis project about compression-encryption I'm using GAN for Image Compression and Chaotic Map for encryption.

-I choose encryption topic because my bachelor degree was Mathematics, and I am really happy and my research interest is about trinion number and contribute in image encryption.
+I choose encryption topic because my bachelor degree was Mathematics, and my research interest during undergraduate is about trinion number and it can be used in image encryption.
 My past research : https://www.researchgate.net/publication/308118488_Real_matrix_representation_for_trinion_numbers_and_its_properties

 paper about the use of trinion number in color image encryption: